fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.HDInsight/v1.1.4/Wait-AzureRmHDInsightJob.md

 ```

 ## DESCRIPTION
-The **Wait-AzureRmHDInsightJob** cmdlet awaits the completion or failure of an azure_2 HDInsight job.
+The **Wait-AzureRmHDInsightJob** cmdlet awaits the completion or failure of an Azure HDInsight job.

 ## EXAMPLES